 - Who?
 The client and their team of stakeholders.

-Usually, a good project kickoff meeting will help us produce a proper project brief.
-You’ll also need to consult the project charter and/or statement of work (SOW).
+Usually, a good project kickoff meeting will help you collect this information.
+You should also consult the project charter and/or statement of work (SOW).

 When creating a project plan, the temptation can sometimes be to dive straight into your project planning tool or project management tool and add in all the tasks that need to get done.